 On the other hand, it is also highly unlikely that a business owner with a single cell phone uses it 100% for business.
 Making such a claim will likely result in an auditor’s smirk, a sure sign you’re failing the smell test.
 So, let’s return to facts & circumstances.

 Facts & Circumstances: The percentage of your mobile phone deductible cost depends on a commonsense assessment of your business and lifestyle.
-An agent who has separates phones for business and personal use and has only business applications on the business phone might approach 100% business use.
+An agent who has separate phones for business and personal use and has only business applications on the business phone might approach 100% business use.

 On the other hand, for agents who use a single phone for business and personal calls, 100% would be nearly impossible to achieve.
 These agents must consider the amount of time they use the phone for business vs. personal, and take the appropriate deduction.
 To find a reasonable deduction percentage, look at your call log.
 What percentage of calls are business-related?
 Consider the amount of data stored on the device.
 How much is Facebook, Twitter, or Amazon versus business?
 Many phones can track your use of various applications, such as the Screen Time app on the iPhone.
 How much time are business vs. nonbusiness applications used?
 Apply these factors to help determine a fact-based business-use percentage of your phone to deduct.
 40%?
 60%?
 70%.